From Montreal to Quebec City: Road trip tips, route & highlights

 The small side roads that lead up to hills or viewpoints also contribute to unforgettable views in the Indian summer.

-Tip: When planning your route, make sure you don't travel too late in October—the spectacular color magic quickly ends with the leaves falling.
-Plan a buffer in case weather or leaf coloring delays the road trip.
-The autumn atmosphere along your Montreal Quebec City route will definitely make the road trip particularly intense.
+Tip: When planning your route, make sure you don't travel too late in October.
+The spectacular display of colors quickly ends once the leaves fall.
+Allow extra time in case the weather or the changing leaves are delayed.
+The autumnal atmosphere along your Montreal-Quebec City route will make your road trip particularly memorable.

 Best time slots